-Owen reported the following changes: Hafeezah Ahmad, apprenticeship training representative (ATR) for Milwaukee, retired; Vincent Rice, policy analyst in Madison, accepted an external position; and the Bureau will receive three new ATR positions from the state legislature.
-The new ATRs for Milwaukee are Nick Abbott and Steve Vander Heyden.
-The new policy analyst in Madison is Matthew White.
-The new ATR positions will focus specifically on the manufacturing sector and will be in Appleton, Milwaukee, and Wausau.
+Owen reported the following changes: Hafeezah Ahmad, ATR for Milwaukee, retired; and Vincent Rice, policy analyst in Madison, accepted an external position.
+The new ATRs for Milwaukee are Nick Abbott and Steve Vander Heyden; and the new policy analyst in Madison is Matthew White.
+In addition, the Bureau will receive three new ATR positions from the state legislature, which will focus specifically on the manufacturing sectors in Appleton, Milwaukee, and Wausau.